ChulanZhang/Agile3D/README.md

 This experiment measures the switching overhead when transitioning between different Agile3D branches.

-Expected results: Mean switching overhead < 2 ms
+Expected results: Mean switching overhead < 2 ms. The results correspond to the values presented in Fig. 10 and Sec.
+5.7.

 #### Running the experiment: